 Q: Why do corgis shed so much?

 A: Most double-coated dogs shed quite a bit.
-So this is absolutely to be expected.
+So this is absolute to be expected.
 They still don’t shed as much as larger, fluffier, longer-coated breeds.

 Q: Do you shed more in summer or winter?